ceos-org/FederatedAuth/WhitePaper/centralised-vs-decentralised.md

 Figure 1 - Verification of VC and VP (OGC 24-033)

-The OGC Testbed-21 included a similar called "Data Quality for Integrity, Provenance and Trust" (DQ4IPT).
+The OGC Testbed-21 included a similar task called "Data Quality for Integrity, Provenance and Trust" (DQ4IPT).
 The objectives of the task were as follows:

 - Explore the integration of data quality considerations into IPT frameworks in such a way that users of Earth Observation data can have confidence in the data they use for analysis.